 There seem to be two main reasons for this - VRChat's rise to popularity in Japan and HTC Vive's price drop in March 2018.
 The VR set now costs 69.390 yen with tax included, which translates to ~$633 or ~£472.
 The biggest reason seems to be VRChat's popularity though, as the site has also reported an increase in sales of PC components needed for VR Chat.

-HTC Vive shortage is reminiscent of the GPU one caused by cryptocurrency mining as the retailers don't see when it might actually end, simply stating that they will be short on the components "for a long time ".
+HTC Vive shortage is reminiscent of the GPU one caused by cryptocurrency mining as the retailers don't see when it might actually end, simply stating that they will be short on the components " ".
 VRChat fans are not giving up though as they seem to be regularly checking the shops' arrival schedules in hopes of getting their hands on a VR set.

 Considering this is Japan we're talking about, it is easy to conclude that the main appeal of VRChat lies in being able to hop into an anime avatar and talk with loli girls but it makes one wonder if memes are also popular in Japan's slice of virtual world as well.
 I mean, would Ugandan Knuckles even make sense there as the character's signature is English language with a heavy African accent.